• Skip to main content

 Great question, and it depends.
 Alfajores is a cookie filled with something, and like many recipes introduced by the Spaniards, with time, they have gotten different variations throughout Latinoamerica.

-In Peru and Argentina, the most common variation of Alfajor is the recipe: a melt-in-your-mouth cornstarch cookie filled with dulce de leche.
+They are most popular in South America, especially in Chile, Peru, and Argentina.
+In Peru and Argentina, the most common variation of Alfajor is this recipe: a melt-in-your-mouth cornstarch cookie filled with Dulce de leche.

-What is special about Alfajores?
+What is unique about Alfajores?

-They are well-balanced cookies, the two cookies are not very sweet, and with the dulce de leche, you get a little of everything in each bite.
+They are well-balanced cookies; the two cookies are not very sweet, and with the Dulce de leche, you get a little of everything in each bite.
 They are also pretty and easy to make at home.
 And for everyone who grew up in South America, total comfort food.

-Can I use any dulce de leche as a filling?
+Can I use any Dulce de leche as a filling?

-No, the dulce de leche used to fill these cookies is also called Dulce de leche Repostero.
-It’s more tick, so it doesn’t spread out of the cookie.
+The Dulce de leche used to fill these cookies is also called Dulce de leche Repostero.
+It's more tick, so it doesn't spread out of the cookie.

 How do I store them?